Skip to main content

 Aluminum Workforce Agenda

-U.S. aluminum is proud of its track record on health and safety, which has long been an industry priority.
-Injury and illness data indicate that aluminum plants are a relatively safe place to work.
-Millions of pounds of aluminum are melted and cast safely everyday in casthouses, foundries, recycling and reclamation plants all across the country.
+The U.S. aluminum industry is proud of its health and safety track record, which has long been a priority.
+Injury and illness data indicate that aluminum plants continue to improve on their safety performance but more can be done.
+Millions of pounds of aluminum are melted and cast safely every day in casthouses, foundries, recycling and reclamation plants across the country.
 However, just like any manufacturing process, there are inherent risks and hazards involved with aluminum production.
-The Aluminum Association believes that these hazards can be minimized or eliminated entirely by careful attention to safe material handling and the sharing of best practices.
+The Association believes that these hazards can be minimized or eliminated entirely by careful attention to safe material handling, robust training and communication and the sharing of best practices.

 The Aluminum Association supports:

-• A culture of health & safety: Follow industry best practices and implement strong and comprehensive health & safety protocols at the plant level.
-The Aluminum Association supports these efforts by publishing materials on the safe production and handling of aluminum; Casthouse Safety Workshops to educate plant workers and managers on workplace safety; and ongoing engagement with member companies on the latest industry safety standards.
+- A culture of health & safety: Follow industry best practices and implement strong, comprehensive health & safety protocols at each plant.
+The Association supports these efforts by publishing materials on the safe production and handling of aluminum; holding Casthouse Safety Workshops to educate plant workers and managers on workplace safety; serving as the global clearinghouse for collection and sharing of important safety learnings; and ongoing engagement with member companies on the latest industry safety standards.

 Like many manufacturers, the U.S. aluminum industry faces challenges in recruiting the next generation of diverse, advanced manufacturing talent.
 Skilled labor remains in high demand and short supply, with routine turnover adding to these challenges.
 The Aluminum Association works with organizations like the National Association of Manufacturers and the U.S. Chamber of Commerce on workforce and recruitment issues and to share resources with aluminum manufacturers and other stakeholders.